AMRAli-AG/coreX/README.md

 - **Secure** industrial networks with enterprise-grade encryption
 - **Monitor** robot health through intuitive dashboards

-Built specifically for **KUKA industrial robots**, CoreX creates a virtual replica of your physical robot that synchronizes in real-time, allowing AI models to detect anomalies, predict component failures, and recommend preventive actions—all before disruptions occur.
+Built specifically for **arm robots**, CoreX creates a virtual replica of your physical robot that synchronizes in real-time, allowing AI models to detect anomalies, predict component failures, and recommend preventive actions—all before disruptions occur.

 ---